smartlyio/full-stack-open-pokedex/README.md

 NOTE: Render.com documentation just suggests pasting the whole webhook url as a github secret rather than `https://api.render.com/deploy/srv-${{ secrets.DEPLOY_HOOK }}` etc. so I have followed their example

+### Checking deploy only runs on pushing / merging (PR) to master

+Adding comments here and commiting to pr-example branch to confirm that the deployment step does not run